johnnyreilly/reactspike/README.md

 Reacting the ReadSpike...
 To access the app go here: https://johnnyreilly.github.io/reactspike/

+All changes to the repo are built on Travis and deployed to GitHub Pages.

 ## Getting started

 Follow these instructions to get the front end app up and running